Below are the most frequently asked questions about TeleStory. Once you have read the FAQ, please contact us to schedule your visit.

 TeleStory is available Monday-Friday after 3pm.
 Brooklyn Public Library closes at 6pm on early nights, and 8pm on late nights.
 The latest possible visit time is 6:30pm.

-The DOC requires at least 48 hours to process our visit requests.
+The DOC and ACS requires at least 48 hours to process our visit requests.
 We recommend that you book your visits at least a week in advance, since the program is in high demand.